 "After my friends started ditching my plans, and people turned the trip into a nightmare and disaster, I started traveling solo.
 It's been years, and I have never looked back to seek any company.

-Some of the best experiences I could ever have would only happen
+Some of the best experiences I could ever have would only happen being solo.
+I can tag along with anyone, anytime and still be me.

-Last year, I left my job and traveled solo through the Himalayas for more than three-and-a-half months, in three Himalayan countries.
+Last year, I left my job and traveled solo through the Himalayas for more than three and a half months, in three Himalayan countries.
 I made new friends from all over the world.
 I’ll always prefer being solo." – Rajesh Singh, via Facebook.

 “Traveling with people always sounds like a great idea, but inevitably, differences arise, and I resent the usual lack of commitment to the cause.
 Solo travel for me.” – Nidia Lorenzana, via Facebook.